Ratgor/iLikeit-voting-platform/README.md

 The project functionality has been improved
 by another my old idea:

-the "pikker" - is a kind of personal organizer,
+The "pikker" - is a kind of personal organizer,
 (abbr. from personal & private information keeper)

 Regular functions like notes, address & contact manager,